nice-game-hints/machinarium/city/band/saxophone.md

 This won't *guarantee* victory, but has a pretty decent success rate.

 ## I WON!
 Congratulations!
-Pick up the various nuts and bolts, then bring them to the saxophonist.
+Pick up the five nuts and bolts, then bring them to the saxophonist.
 If you're struggling to scoop them all up, they are:
 * On top of the door's porthole
 * Under your stool
 * On the floor near the table